desklamp-js/desklamp/README.md

 };
 ```

-### Passing Initial State to Desklamp.on()
+### Initializing your App with Desklamp.on()

 `Desklamp.on` is the main function you will use to tell Desklamp about your application.
 This method takes three arguments: the initial state and functions objects we created above, and your `Nav` component.
 This will declare your initial state, bind your customized functions to the _state_ and display your custom Navbar across all views.

-The custom functions declared to Desklamp.on will become your _powers_ which are automatically passed to each one of your views.
+The custom functions declared to Desklamp.on will be passed down to your routes as `props.powers`.
 You can then pass them as props down to child components as selectively as you would like.
-The initial state will become your _state_, also available to all the routes you have set up in your `Container`.
+The initial state will become your `props.state`, also available to all the routes you have set up in your `Container`.

-Pass this object as your first parameter to `Desklamp.on()`.

-After creating these components, `Desklamp.on()` will look like this:
+`Desklamp.on()` will look like this:

 ```js
 Desklamp.on(initState, funcs, Nav);